History of Steve Witkoff in Timeline

 2020: Member of Great American Economic Revival Industry Groups

-In 2020, during Donald Trump's presidency, Witkoff became a member of the Great American Economic Revival Industry Groups to address the economic impact of the COVID-19 pandemic in the United States.
+In 2020, during Donald Trump's presidency, Steven Witkoff became a member of the Great American Economic Revival Industry Groups, formed to address the economic impact of the COVID-19 pandemic.

-February 2021: Koch Real Estate Investments purchased the property
+In February 2021, Koch Real Estate Investments acquired the Fontainebleau Las Vegas property.

-In 2022, Russia occupied and annexed four more Ukrainian provinces during its invasion.
+During its 2022 invasion, Russia occupied and annexed four more Ukrainian provinces

-In December 2023, the Fontainebleau Las Vegas Hotel opened after Koch Real Estate Investments had purchased the property.
+In December 2023, the Fontainebleau Las Vegas hotel, originally named The Drew, opened after Koch Real Estate Investments purchased the property.
+The name was reinstated.

-In July 2024, Steven Witkoff gave a speech on night four of the Republican National Convention.
+In July 2024, Steven Witkoff delivered a speech on night four of the Republican National Convention.

 September 15, 2024: Assassination Attempt on Trump

-On September 15, 2024, while playing golf with Donald Trump at Trump International Golf Club, Ryan Wesley Routh attempted to assassinate Trump.
+On September 15, 2024, while Steven Witkoff was playing golf with Donald Trump, Ryan Wesley Routh attempted to assassinate Trump, but was apprehended by the Secret Service.

-On November 9, 2024, Steven Witkoff was chosen as co-chair of the Presidential Inaugural Committee for Donald Trump's upcoming second presidency, along with Kelly Loeffler.
+On November 9, 2024, Steven Witkoff was chosen as co-chair of the Presidential Inaugural Committee for Donald Trump's upcoming second presidency, alongside Kelly Loeffler.

 November 12, 2024: Selected as Special Envoy to the Middle East

-On November 12, 2024, President-elect Donald Trump announced that he had selected Steven Witkoff to be his Special Envoy to the Middle East.
-Witkoff had no prior diplomatic experience.
+On November 12, 2024, President-elect Donald Trump announced that Steven Witkoff had been selected to be his Special Envoy to the Middle East, despite Witkoff's lack of diplomatic experience.

-November 2024: Appointment as Special Envoy to the Middle East
+November 2024: Nominated as Special Envoy to the Middle East

-In November 2024, The Wall Street Journal reported that Witkoff's peers in the real-estate world described him as smart, personable and a talented negotiator with a common touch.
+In November 2024, The Wall Street Journal reported that Steven Witkoff was described by his peers in the real estate world as smart, personable, and a talented negotiator with a common touch.

-In January 2025, Steven Witkoff played a key role in negotiating a ceasefire and hostage exchange between Israel and Hamas, leading to a six-week ceasefire agreement.
+In January 2025, Steven Witkoff played a key role in negotiating a ceasefire and hostage exchange between Israel and Hamas, working alongside Brett McGurk and Sheikh Mohammed bin Abdulrahman Al Thani.

-In January 2025, before formally taking office, Witkoff participated in negotiations that led to a ceasefire and hostage exchange between Israel and Hamas.
+In January 2025, prior to formally taking office, Steven Witkoff participated in negotiations that resulted in a ceasefire and hostage exchange between Israel and Hamas.

-On January 29, 2025, Steven Witkoff arrived in Israel and made a rare entry by an American official into Gaza to personally oversee the ceasefire between Israel and Hamas.
+On January 29, 2025, Steven Witkoff made a rare entry into Gaza by an American official to oversee the ceasefire between Israel and Hamas.

-On February 11, 2025, Steven Witkoff, sent by President Trump, met with President Putin in Moscow and was responsible for negotiations that led to a prisoner swap and the release of U.S. citizen Marc Fogel from a Russian prison, in exchange for Russian citizen Alexander Vinnik.
+On February 11, 2025, Steven Witkoff was sent to Moscow by Donald Trump, where he met with President Vladimir Putin and negotiated a prisoner swap that led to the release of U.S. citizen Marc Fogel in exchange for Russian citizen Alexander Vinnik.

 March 2, 2025: Israeli Government Stopped Entry of Goods into Gaza

-On March 2, 2025, the Israeli government stopped the entry of goods and supplies into the Gaza Strip, claiming they were acting upon a proposal Steven Witkoff had originally presented.
+On March 2, 2025, the Israeli government stopped the entry of goods and supplies into the Gaza Strip, claiming it was based on a proposal originally presented by Steven Witkoff.

-As of March 3, 2025, the existence of a "Witkoff-plan" regarding the halt of goods and supplies into Gaza had not been confirmed by Washington.
+As of March 3, 2025, the existence of a "Witkoff-plan" had not been confirmed by Washington.

-By March 2025, President Trump had made Steven Witkoff his de facto envoy to Russian president Vladimir Putin, making him the main channel of communication between the Trump administration and the Russian presidency.
+By March 2025, Steven Witkoff had become the main channel of communication between the Trump administration and the Russian presidency.

-In March 2025, Steven Witkoff expressed concern that Israel's war in Gaza could destabilize Middle Eastern countries such as Egypt and Saudi Arabia.
+In March 2025, Steven Witkoff expressed concerns that Israel's war in Gaza could destabilize Middle Eastern countries such as Egypt and Saudi Arabia, citing youth unemployment and economic issues in Egypt.

-In March 2025, Steven Witkoff said that Israeli Prime Minister Benjamin Netanyahu, by renewing attacks on Gaza, was prioritizing the destruction of Hamas over the release of Israeli hostages.
+In March 2025, Steven Witkoff stated that Israeli Prime Minister Benjamin Netanyahu, by renewing attacks on Gaza, was prioritizing the destruction of Hamas over the release of Israeli hostages.

 In March 2025, Steven Witkoff suggested that Syria's new leader Ahmed al-Sharaa may have changed since his association with Al-Qaeda.